Chart Color Schemes

 The latest Census data sees North Haven placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

 North Haven's cultural diversity was found to be below average, with 90.3% of its population being citizens, 89.6% born in Australia, and 98.1% speaking English only at home.
-Christianity was the main religion in North Haven, comprising 59.9% of people, compared to 57.5% across Rest of NSW.
-The top three ancestry groups were English (35.7%), Australian (33.7%), and Scottish (9.9%).
+Christianity is the main religion in North Haven, comprising 59.9%, compared to 57.5% across Rest of NSW.
+The top three ancestry groups in North Haven are English (35.7%), Australian (33.7%), and Scottish (9.9%).

 Frequently Asked Questions - Diversity